top of page

 MISSION

-• To encourage all boards to become gender-balanced
+• Encourage all boards to become gender-balanced

 TAKE ACTION